 Now comes the matter of leading an organization through a lean transformation and understanding senior leadership’s role in steering and participating in a hoshin process.

-Overcoming the Fear of Change
+Overcome the Fear of Change

 I am no psychologist – a recovering engineer, at best – but I have learned, the hard way, indeed, that without intrinsic motivation, there is no catalyst for change, no way to overcome our inherent resistance to change.
 This resistance doesn’t arise from a fear of change itself; it stems from our fear of the unknown of what lies ahead.
 Even the worst situation can become comfortable in lieu of an alternative that may be worse.